 Online M.Ed. in Sport Management

 Millersville University’s online M.Ed. in Sport Management degree is highly flexible, making it an excellent choice for full time students and working professionals.
 The program offers concentrations in diverse subjects such as Community Recreation, Campus Recreation, Organizational Management, College Coaching, and Facility/Game Day Operations.
 The curriculum blends sports science, educational theory, and current research to help graduates stand out in the professional sports industry and recreation and facilities management.
 Students can choose to take courses in an online or hybrid format.
-U.S. News ranked Millersville University among the best 100 colleges in the North for 2015.
+U.S. News ranked Millersville University among the best 100 colleges in the North.

 Tuition: $7,995/yr (In-state) $11,934/yr (Out-of-state)